 Which type of fireplace should you buy?
-Gas vs. wood vs. bioethanol vs. electricPosted on Bespoke fireplace Luxury Fireplaces contemporary fireplaces designer fireplaces modern fireplaces
+Gas vs. wood vs. bioethanol vs. electricPosted on Bespoke Fireplaces Luxury Fireplaces contemporary fireplaces Designer Fireplaces modern fireplaces

 When deciding on a new fireplace, one of the first and biggest decisions you need to make is what type of fuel you want the fireplace to use.
 There are many choices out there for your fireplace but gas, wood, bioethanol and electric are the main ones.
 We have broken down each fuel type to help you make that crucial decision on which fuel type you should go for.

 This is the most common fuel for new fireplaces and gives you the convenience of a quick ‘fire on demand’ through either a turning push knob, or a remote control.

 There are 2 different options of gas with the simplest being natural or mains gas.
 If your house is connected to the mains gas system then this would always be the preferable way to fuel the fireplace as the gas is already there.
 If your property is off the grid, and you still want a gas fireplace you can use LPG or bottled gas.
 With LPG you need to factor in the storage of the large gas bottles into your fireplace design as they need to be stored outside.
 Most of our clients hide them in some sort of storage unit.
 LPG gas and natural gas fires are manufactured slightly different so you to make this decision made early on in the process, especially for custom made or bespoke fireplaces.

 With a gas fireplace, the basic requirements needed are a flue/chimney outlet for burnt gases and air supply for combustion.
 With many of the modern fireplaces you also need an electrical point as they are all fully electronic.
 Gas fireplaces can be decorated in a number of different flame bed decorations, including very realistic looking ceramic logs and coals, white marble chippings, black diamond stones or lava stones.